Ahmad Nadeem Qasmi

-Personal life
+Early life and education

-Background

-Qasmi was born on November 20, 1916, in the village of Anga in Khushab District, British India, into an Awan Jatt family.
-He graduated from a high school in Campbellpur in 1931, (now renamed Attock city in Pakistan), around the time when he wrote his first poem He studied at government college Attock.
+Qasmi was born on November 20, 1916, in the village of Anga in Khushab, Punjab, British India, into an Awan family.
+He belongs to a family of Sufi pirs or spiritual saints.

+He graduated from a high school in Campbellpur in 1931, (now renamed Attock city in Pakistan), around the time when he wrote his first poem, he studied at government college Attock.
 Later he studied at Sadiq Egerton College in Bahawalpur.
 He graduated from the University of Punjab, Lahore in 1935.
+In 1939 he began to work as sub-inspector in the excise department but resigned in 1942 as it didn't fit with his temperament.

 He had a brother, Peerzada Mohammad Bakhsh Qasmi, and a sister.

+Active in the Pakistan Movement, he joined the Punjab Muslim League.

-He became an active member of the Progressive Writers Movement as a secretary and was arrested many times during the 1950s and 1970s.
-He died on 10 July 2006 of complications from asthma at Punjab Institute of Cardiology in Lahore.
+He became an active member of the Progressive Writers' Movement as a secretary and was arrested many times during the 1950s and 1970s.

+Death

+Ahmad Nadeem Qasmi died on 10 July 2006 of complications from asthma at Punjab Institute of Cardiology in Lahore.

 Literary career

 Qasmi edited several prominent literary journals, including Phool, Tehzeeb-i-Niswaan, Adab-i-Lateef, Savera, Naqoosh, and his own journal, Funoon.
-He also worked as the editor of the Urdu daily Imroze.
+He also worked as the editor of the Urdu daily Daily Imroze.
 Qasimi contributed weekly columns to national newspapers like Rawan Dawan and Daily Jang for several decades.
 His poetry has included both traditional ghazals and modern nazms.
 Ahmad Nadeem Qasmi was also committed to mentoring and grooming others.